elipapa/markdown-cv/index.md

 6. DOYLE SR, Griffiths IS, Murphy NP, Strugnell JM (2015) [Low-coverage MiSeq next generation sequencing reveals the mitochondrial genome of the Eastern Rock Lobster, *Sagmariasus verreauxi*](https://doi.org/10.3109/19401736.2013.855921).
 Mitochondrial DNA.

 `2013`
-5. **DOYLE SR**, Kasinadhuni NRP, Chan CK, Grant WN, (2013).
-[Evidence of evolutionary constraints on the sequence composition of mitochondrial matrix targeting sequences](https://doi.org/10.1371/journal.pone.0067938).
+5. **DOYLE SR**, Kasinadhuni NRP, Chan CK, Grant WN (2013) [Evidence of evolutionary constraints on the sequence composition of mitochondrial matrix targeting sequences](https://doi.org/10.1371/journal.pone.0067938).
 PLoS One.

 `2011`
-4. **DOYLE SR**, Chan CK, and Grant WN (2011).
-[Enhanced annealing of mismatched oligonucleotides using a novel melting curve assay allows efficient in vitro discrimination and restriction of a single nucleotide polymorphism](https://doi.org/10.1186/1472-6750-11-83).
+4. **DOYLE SR**, Chan CK, and Grant WN (2011) [Enhanced annealing of mismatched oligonucleotides using a novel melting curve assay allows efficient in vitro discrimination and restriction of a single nucleotide polymorphism](https://doi.org/10.1186/1472-6750-11-83).
 BMC Biotechnology.

 3. Chan CK, Hart AH, Lister AN, **DOYLE SR** (2011) [Learning styles of 3rd year genetics students and their affection and perception of effectiveness of a range of instructional modes].
 ACSME Proceedings 2011 Teaching for Diversity Challenges and Strategies.